Can I Lose My Job While on Workers’ Compensation in Pennsylvania?

 Keep in mind, your employer is not allowed to discriminate against you for:

-- Making a complaint of sexual harassment or discrimination
+• Making a of sexual harassment or discrimination

 Your attorney will ask if your working hours decreased after you filed a workers’ comp claim.
 Did you face a sudden demotion, or threats from your employer?
 Were you given undesirable work shifts after you made the claim?
 Was work made more difficult for you, or were false claims of a poor job performance made?
 Any mistreatment by your employer after you filed a workers’ compensation claim should not be tolerated.
 Tell your Munley Law Personal Injury Attorneys workers’ compensation lawyer even the smallest details.